 - attempts to agree a contract settlement have failed.

-There is more guidance in the CISR Manual on when it may be appropriate to issue Regulation 13 Determinations at CISR83010 and CISR82060 (failure to submit monthly returns).
+Further guidance is available in the Construction Industry Reform Manual (CISR) aboutwhen it may be appropriate to issue Regulation 13 determinations at CISR83010 and CISR82060 (failure to submit monthly returns).

 The legislation provides that where

-there is a dispute between a contractor and a subcontractor as to
+there is a dispute between a contractor and a subcontractor regarding

 - whether a payment is made under a construction contract, or